screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 |error|string|body|outline of error|Unauthorized|
 |message|string|body|detail message of error|Missing authentication|

-### Unzip Worker (New component)
+### Unzip Worker (unzip worker)

+This is a new component.

 1. Receive message from queue(Resque) the name is unzip.
 1. Get SD_ARTIFACT.zip from SD Store by using build ID and Token
-1. Unzip the SD_ARTIFACT.zip file and re-upload to Store
+1. Unzip the SD_ARTIFACT.zip file and re-upload the unzip files to Store
 1. If above process fails, retry.
 1. If retry fails
-    1. Add statusMessage to build and notify user to failed unzip files
+    1. Add a statusMessage to the build to notify the user that the unzip has failed
     1. Log the failure.

-### SD Store
+### SD Store (store)

 1. Upload and Download artifact files